DKreutz0/Powershell.ShowBrowseDialog/README.md

 # Powershell.ShowBrowseDialog
-Powershell.ShowBrowseDialog -  Show a Windows folder picker dialog from PowerShell using your custom C# DLL.
+Powershell.ShowBrowseDialog -  Show a Windows folder picker dialog from PowerShell using this custom C# DLL.
 This DLL resolves the issue where the ShowDialog window opens behind other screens.

 ![Example](https://github.com/DKreutz0/Powershell.ShowBrowseDialog/blob/main/Powershell.ShowBrowseDialog.png)